atom/atom/docs/build-instructions/windows.md

   * If you just installed Node.js, you'll need to restart your PowerShell/Command Prompt/Git Shell before the node command is available on your Path.

+* `msbuild.exe failed with exit code: 1`
+   * Ensure you have Visual C++ support installed.
+Go into Add/Remove Programs, select Visual Studio and press Modify and then check the Visual C++ box.

 * `script/build` outputs only the Node.js and Python versions before returning

   * Try moving the repository to `C:\atom`.
 Most likely, the path is too long.